Skip to Content

 One of Soho’s main dining institutions, Bar Italia, stays open late – until 4am every day in fact.
 It also packs in the customers and supplies very good vibes right up until the doors close.

-The food on offer is classic italian: bowls of past or pizzas to be followed up by something sweet from behind the counter – a cannoli perhaps?
+The food on offer is classic Italian: bowls of pasta or pizzas to be followed up by something sweet from behind the counter – a cannoli perhaps?

 Bar Italia is hot on Italian football and rocks a pretty mahusive TV on the back wall.
 If there’s a big game on in Italy you can expect the crowd to be made up mainly of football fans and the atmosphere to be electric.